François Vérove: Investigation

 Police investigating the crimes of Le Grêlé realized that their suspect was one of their own.
-Surviving witnesses recalled the suspect brandishing an official business card from the police or the gendarme; utilised police equipment such as handcuffs and walkie-talkies; spoke recognizable police jargon; and possessed an extensive knowledge of investigative procedure which he used to escape detection.
+Surviving witnesses recalled the suspect brandishing an official business card from the police or the gendarmes; utilising police equipment such as handcuffs and walkie-talkies; speaking recognisable police jargon; and possessing an extensive knowledge of investigative procedure which he used to escape detection.
 In the Politi-Müller case, the suspect had given a false address for "Élie Lauringe" which was traced back to a former office in the 13th arrondissement.
-The final confirmed Le Grêlé attack took place in Saclay, where a gendarmerie training center was located.
+The final confirmed Le Grêlé attack took place in Saclay, where a gendarmerie training centre was located.

 Müller's autopsy determined that, before her death, she had had consensual sex with an unidentified man whose semen was recovered from a tampon.
 It was not until 2001 that a DNA sample taken from the tampon linked the Politi-Müller case to the murder of Cécile Bloch.
 Fingerprints were also recovered from cigarette butts found at the Politi-Müller murder scene.
-Investigators collected DNA evidence from non-fatal attack in the 14th arrondissement, but that attack wouldn't be conclusively linked to Vérove's other crimes until nine years later.
-Further forensic evidence was collected in the "Ingrid G." attack, which was soon to the earlier cases.
+Investigators collected DNA evidence from a non-fatal attack in the 14th arrondissement, but that attack wouldn't be conclusively linked to Vérove's other crimes until nine years later.
+Further forensic evidence was collected in the "Ingrid G." attack, which was soon tied to the earlier cases.

 Death

-In 2021, Nathalie Turquey, an investigating judge who had taken over the Le Grêlé case in 2014, requested the summons of 750 gendarmes who had been active in the Île-de-France region at the time of the original crime spree, in which each man was asked to submit a DNA sample.
+In 2021, Nathalie Turquey, an investigating judge who had taken over the Grêlé case in 2014, requested a summons to be issued 750 gendarmes who had been active in the Île-de-France region at the time of the original crime spree, in which each man was asked to submit a DNA sample.
 On 24 September 2021, Vérove received his summons via telephone and quickly fled his home in La Grande-Motte; his wife reported him missing on 27 September.
-Vérove rented an apartment in the coastal commune of Le-Grau-du-Roi, where he committed suicide by via overdosing on alcohol and barbiturates on 29 September 2021.
+Vérove rented an apartment in the coastal commune of Le Grau-du-Roi, where he committed suicide by overdosing on alcohol and barbiturates on 29 September 2021.

-Vérove left behind a suicide note, addressed to his wife, in which he admitted to being "a great criminal who committed unforgivable acts until the end of the 1990s" and claimed to have acted under the influence of "impulses"; he also claimed to have suppressed these impulses when he started his family.
-Vérove's note also claimed that he had "done nothing since 1997", implying he committed other crimes that the authorities weren't yet aware of.

-Two days after Vérove's death, the prosecutor's office in Paris announced that a "DNA comparison [has] established today a match between the dna profile found at several crime scenes and that of the deceased man."
+Vérove left behind a suicide note, addressed to his wife, in which he admitted to being "a great criminal who committed unforgivable deeds until the end of the 1990s" and claimed to have acted under the influence of "impulses"; he also said that he'd suppressed these impulses when he started his family.
+Vérove's note claimed that he had "done nothing since 1997", implying he committed other crimes of which the authorities were not yet aware.
+Two days after Vérove's death, the prosecutor's office in Paris announced that a "DNA comparison [had] established today a match between the DNA profile found at several crime scenes and that of the deceased man".

-Other alleged victims
+Possible victims

-After his identification, in September 2021, François Vérove is suspected of being the author of other attacks and crimes.
-Specializing in the oldest "cold-cases", criminologist Corinne Herrmann hypothesizes that the "Grêlé" could potentially be involved in the murders of:
+Vérove is suspected of being the perpetrator of other attacks and crimes.
+Criminologist Corinne Herrmann has hypothesised that Vérove could potentially be involved in the following murders: